 Phone scams are commonly used by criminals to con people out of money fraudulently.
 Phone scamming is still rife in the UK, with billions of pounds lost to fraudsters every year in the UK.
-Older people are particularly at risk of being scammed over the phone, but anyone could fall foul of these scams, particularly as many phone scammers are becoming more and more savvy all the time.
+Older people are particularly at risk of being scammed over the phone.
+Still, anyone could fall foul of these scams, particularly as many phone scammers are becoming savvier and savvier all the time.
 The best way to protect yourself from being scammed is to understand how scams operate and which red flags to look out for when accepting unsolicited phone calls from unknown numbers.

 Another thing to look out for is callers offering deals that seem too good to be true.
-If you’re on an unsolicited call and you’re being promised cash prizes, cheap holidays, interest-free loans, and other unbelievable deals, it may well be a scam.
+For example, if you’re on an unsolicited call and you’re being promised cash prizes, cheap holidays, interest-free loans, and other unbelievable deals, it may well be a scam.

 The best way to protect yourself against phone scams is to know what the most common types of phone scams are so that you can recognise them immediately and act accordingly when you’re targeted.

 Bank or government scams

 Vishing, short for ‘voice phishing’, is the term used when scammers impersonate banks and government bodies to con people into thinking they are speaking to an authority figure.
 Scammers can even use number spoofing to mimic the number of the institution they’re impersonating, so you may not be able to identify scammers using caller ID this way.

 Commonly in these scams, the scammer will try to convince the victim that they have been the victim of bank fraud or identity fraud to extort personal information such as bank details and passwords.
 Sometimes, they may try to convince people to temporarily transfer their funds to a ‘safe’ place while their account is investigated.
 They may even encourage you to call back later for an update.